 I had dinner with my wife on Monday.
 We have been separated for almost a year and a half.
 It was a nice, easy, relaxed dinner.
 We both have clearly overcome some of the pain and hurt of our separation and my coming out.
-Although, my wife’s pain is not to far below the surface, and I can not really talk to her about my life today without that pain quickly coming to the surface.
+Although, my wife’s pain is not to far below the surface, and I can not really talk to her about my life today without that pain quickly coming out.

 When I look at my wife today, and what my life might have been like had I stayed married, I know I made the right decision.
 She is a wonderful, bright, talented woman.
 I’ve always seen her as a very special and kind individual.
 I still care for her today, but my feelings towards her have changed from the love I once felt to that of a close trusted friend.
 Since I came back out to her for the second time three and a half years ago, (the first time was 22 years earlier when we met), and later told her of my desire to move out of the marriage, I experienced the most painful period of my life.
 I knew that I could not stay married.